minkiele/minkiele.github.io/packages/public/src/apps/Journal/entries/003-advent.md

 This is the first year I seriously committed to solving the [Advent of Code](https://adventofcode.com/).
 I don't care for the whole Christmas theme but I loved solving the enigmas.

+### February Update
+At last!
+I have completed all the challenges of the 2024 Advent of Code.
+Today I was ready to give up and to shred my computer to pieces due to frustration and rage.
+I have to admit that I was stuck on 2 challenges: *day 16 part 2* and *day 21 part 2*.
+Last night I completed day 16 and today I completed day 21.
+I'm not proud to admit that I got the last one by looking to some suggestions in Reddit that got me on the right track.
+I came very close to the solution a couple of times days before but I couldn't get rid of the code I wrote for the first part which was elegant but very inefficient.
+When it finally dawned on me what I'd been missing to complete the challenge I couldn't get rid of the old code fast enough.

+### The original article
 So far I solved all 25 first parts and 21 second parts and that was surprising to me because I was convinced that I could solve all those enigmas without any help but I found myself throwing away half of my holidays helplessly trying to understand how to unwrap some enigmas.